-- (a) to enhance the independence and objectivity of the Board's deliberations from the executive arm of the Company; - (b) to mitigate any possible conflict of interests between the policy-making process and the day-to-day management of the Company; - (c) to constructively challenge and contribute to the development of strategies for the Company; - (d) to ensure that the Board uses adequate systems and controls to safeguard the interests of the Company; - (e) to provide the 'check and balance' function to the Board; and - (f) to monitor and provide an objective view on the performance of Executive Directors and management in meeting the agreed goals and objectives.
+- (a) to enhance the independence and objectivity of the Board's deliberations from the executive arm of the Company; - (b) to mitigate any possible conflict of interests between the policy-making process and the day-to-day management of the Company; - to constructively challenge and contribute to the development of strategies for the Company; - to ensure that the Board uses adequate systems and controls to safeguard the interests of the Company; - (e) to provide the 'check and balance' function to the Board; and - (f) to monitor and provide an objective view on the performance of Executive Directors and management in meeting the agreed goals and objectives.

-2.7 Term of Appointment
+2.7.
+Term of Appointment

-- 2.7.1 Appointment of a person as a Director or CEO shall only commence after a prior written approval of the Bank. - 2.7.2 The term of appointment of a Director shall be as specified by the Bank and the tenure limit for independent Directors should not exceed nine (9) years, except under exceptional circumstances. - 2.7.3 No person of or over the age of seventy (70) years shall be appointed or act as a Director of the Company, unless a resolution on his appointment is passed by at least three-fourths of the members at Annual General Meeting.
-Such Director is to hold office until the next Annual General Meeting. - 2.7.4 An election of Directors must take place each year.
+- 2.7.1.
+Appointment of a person as a Director or CEO shall only commence after a prior written approval of the Bank. - 2.7.2.
+The term of appointment of a Director shall be as specified by the Bank and the tenure limit for independent Directors should not exceed nine (9) years, except under exceptional circumstances. - 2.7.3.
+An election of Directors must take place each year.
 At the Annual General Meeting in every year, 1/3 of the Directors for the time being, or if their number is not a multiple of 3, then the number nearest to 1/3 must retire from office.
 A retiring Director will be eligible for re-election.